spawaskar-cora/cora-docs/docs/user-guide/projects.md

 ## AAFS 70th Annual Presentations, Workshop \#7
 Wecome to Workshop \#7: Data Standards, Archiving and Analytics in Forensic Anthropology

+Program Description: Presentations of a unified data architecture and ontology for recording and managing biometric data in forensic anthropology will be presented in this session.

 Educational Objective(s): After attending this presentation, attendees will understand the benefits of a unified data architecture and ontology of forensic anthropology data, which enables the development and implementation of software applications for data analytics.
 Attendees of this session will join a community of users and will gain access to open source software for recording and